-Keywords— cryptocurrency; Distributed Exchange Market Dataset; Cryptocurrencies Dataset
+Keywords— cryptocurrency exchange data; distributed exchange market data set; Stellar blockchain; big data; financial data set

 Introduction

-With the increasing development of cryptocurrencies and their efficiency in financial exchanges, issues such as structural analysis of blockchain networks, stabilization of conversion rate exchange and also understanding the behavior of users of these networks have already become important.
-On the other hand, the new generation of financial exchanges, which are based on digital exchanges, have also created a revolution in financial transactions with the advent of cryptocurrencies, which has caused a new wave of changes in economic markets and its prospects.
-With the today’s increasing demands, scientists and economic analysts need to first access real-world financial exchange data, and ensure that the information is accurate.
-The blockchain-based Stellar Financial Exchange Network allows researchers to provide accurate data on financial transactions, in addition to traditional currency exchanges and cryptocurrencies in a way that we do not need a third party to approve the exchanges.
+With the increasing development of cryptocurrencies and their acceptance in financial exchanges, issues such as structural analysis of blockchain networks, stabilization of conversion rate exchange and also understanding the behavior of users of these networks have already become important.
+With the advent of cryptocurrencies, a new generation of digital-native exchanges has emerged which revolutionized financial exchanges and caused a new wave of changes in economic markets.
+Scientists and economic analysts who study this new phenomena, are in urgent need to have access to this real-world financial exchange data.

-Blockchain networks have created markets in which financial exchanges do not need a third party to verify and review asset transfers by making extensive changes to the financial transfer system.

-To describe the importance of economic data, we can point out that by using this data, economic analysts, portfolio managers of capital markets and also the government men can understand the process of changes in an economic market, the impact of laws on that market, the process of economic growth in a market along with the society, as well as price predictions of exchange rates.
+Blockchain networks have created a foundation on which financial exchanges do not need a third party to verify and review asset transfers.
+The blockchain-based Stellar money exchange network allows researchers to access real-time and accurate data about financial transactions without relying on a third party.
+Based on the before mentioned data, economic analysts, portfolio managers of capital markets, as well as government agencies can understand the users’ behavior, detect possible frauds, study the effects of changes and regulations on the market, analyze the correlation between changes in a market and the external effects on the society, and predict changes to exchange rates.

-One of the most important of this information is financial exchange information in a capital market, which is a very suitable platform for analyzing user behavior and general policies of that market.
+In this paper, we introduce our data set which is collected from the Stellar decentralized exchange during a one-year period, and analyze it from multiple aspects.
+We have made the data set available to anyone who is interested in financial market analysis and design.
+The rest of the paper is organized as follows: we review the related work in Section II, introduce the data set in Section III, and analyze it in Section IV.
+Our paper is concluded in Section V.

 Related works

-In [1], the datasets created by the popular Bitcoin and Ethereum cryptocurrencies are introduced as large data sets which are applicable in areas such as fraud detection, illegal transactions, and economic critical point detection and other important areas.
-This book also provides a basic description of the various features that can be obtained from the dataset of a cryptocurrency or the general structure of this type of data.
+In [1], the data sets created by the popular Bitcoin and Ether cryptocurrencies are introduced as large data sets which are applicable in areas such as fraud detection, illegal transactions, and economic critical point detection.
+The book also provides a basic description of various features that can be obtained from the data set of a cryptocurrency or the general structure of this type of data.

-In [2], it has also been pointed out that blockchains have great potential for use in finance, gaming, financial transfers and asset chains, but one of the serious challenges in this area is the behavioral analysis of these networks users and their categorization based on their behavior.
-Here, the authors evaluate this data with the transactional sequences of Bitcoin network which are obtained from the general history of this network and also by using their proposed method, which is a method of behavioral analysis.
+In [2], it has also been pointed out that blockchains have great potential for use in finance, gaming, financial transfers and asset chains.
+But one of the serious challenges in this area is the behavioral analysis of these networks’ users and their categorization based on their behavior.
+Here, the authors evaluate this data with the transactional sequences of Bitcoin network which are obtained from the general history of this network and also by using their proposed behavioral analysis method.

-In [3], they have also collected data sets from the Chinese future market and analyzed the behavior of this market users by using clustering methods.

-In this data set, due to the nature of this market, there is only one asset on each side of every financial transaction, which can be considered as one of the items that have not been considered in this article.
-Because in the new generation of economic markets, which are formed by the structure of blockchain networks, in financial exchanges different assets are exchanged between different users.
-For example, in a dataset collected from the Stellar network, a transaction may be exchanged between two users of Ether and Bitcoin cryptocurrencies, but at the same time, two other cryptocurrencies can be exchanged between two users, such as Ripple and Tether.
+In [3], authors have collected data sets from the Chinese future market and analyzed the user behavior in this market by using clustering methods.
+Due to the nature of this market, there is only one asset on each side of every financial transaction, which can be considered as one of the items that have not been considered in [3].
+In contrast, different asset types are exchanged in the new generation of economic markets which are based on blockchain networks.
+For example, in our data set which is collected from the Stellar network, two users may exchange Ether and Bitcoin in one transaction, while two other users exchange Ripple and Tether in another transaction.